EileenJuergens/WishList-BackEnd/README.md

 ## Recommendation

-Feel free to have a look at the server of this application: [WishList-FrontEnd](https://github.com/EileenJuergens/WishList-FrontEnd)
+Feel free to have a look at the client of this application: [WishList-FrontEnd](https://github.com/EileenJuergens/WishList-FrontEnd)

 ## Developer
 Eileen Jürgens - [GitHub](https://github.com/EileenJuergens) - [LinkedIn](https://www.linkedin.com/in/eileen-jürgens-462595154/)